 The difference between an obvious phish and a successful one is often the technical skill and attention to detail of the phish’s author.
 Gone are the days of poorly designed phishing kits and obvious deception; instead, a number of phishing kit authors are using increasingly sophisticated tactics to evade detection and trick targets into disclosing sensitive information.
 HYAS Infosec has observed a significant increase in the number of skillfully crafted phishes targeting several industries.
 One such example includes a phishing campaign against users of Steam, the online gaming and distribution platform developed by Valve Corporation.

-Using Steam phishes as an example, this series will explore sophisticated phishing operations in three parts: (1) identifying phishing domains using Comox, HYAS Infosec’s online attribution intelligence platform, (2) technical analysis of advanced phishing techniques and the underlying social engineering tactics that make this phishing campaign so effective, and (3) using the results of our analyses to understand the tactics these bad actors use to deploy, manage, and profit from their phishing operations within the wider underground economy.
+Using Steam phishes as an example, this series will explore sophisticated phishing operations in three parts: (1) identifying phishing domains using Comox, HYAS Infosec’s online attribution intelligence platform, (2) technical analysis of advanced phishing techniques and the underlying social engineering tactics that make this phishing campaign so effective, and (3) using the results of our analysis to understand the tactics these bad actors use to deploy, manage, and profit from their phishing operations within the wider underground economy.

 Why target Steam accounts?